python/cpython/Doc/library/configparser.rst

 .. exception:: MultilineContinuationError

-   Exception raised if the configuration contains a key without a corresponding value in scenarios where configuration contains extra space within a section.
+   Exception raised when a key without a corresponding value is continued with an indented line.

+   .. versionadded:: 3.13

 .. rubric:: Footnotes